 VARIATION: For thicker yogurt, with added calcium and protein, add ½ to ¾ cup nonfat powdered milk to fresh milk before scalding.

-Frozen Yogurt Pops.
+USE IN: Frozen Yogurt Pops.

 1 comment: